Ghaalib99/CLI-Todo-App-Task-1-/README.md

 - The Todo app will come in Handy for developers who wants to keep track of activities while coding on the command Line Interface

 - The App has an Add, List, View, DeleteAll and remove feauture to aid and speed up efficiency

 # Commands for Todo App

+1. Start App
+"node index.js"

-1. add / a [to add a new ToDo] e.g
+2. add / a [to add a new ToDo] e.g
 "node index.js a --title "Eat Breakfast""

-2. list / l [to list all ToDo entries] e.g
+3. list / l [to list all ToDo entries] e.g
 "node index.js l"

-3. view / v [to view a single ToDo Entry] e.g
+4. view / v [to view a single ToDo Entry] e.g
 "node index.js v --index i //(i is index number)"

-4. remove / r [to delete individual entry] e.g
+5. remove / r [to delete individual entry] e.g
 "node index.js r --index i //(i is index number)"

- 5. deleteAll / d [to delete all ToDo Entries] e.g
+ 6. deleteAll / d [to delete all ToDo Entries] e.g
  "node index.js d"

- 6. toggle / t [To indicate task Completion] e.g
+ 7. toggle / t [To indicate task Completion] e.g
  "node index.js t --index i //(i is index number)"